Inspired Youths Towards Knowledge And Knowledge Movement: Roadto Moralization And Ethicalization Of Knowledge

 - Operational Manual (OM) of Inspired Youth towards Knowledge and Knowledge Movement (YKM)

-This OM provides guidelines and procedures for activities to be carried out by the youth Knowledge Movement (YKM) organizations in implementing knowledge oriented activities for the youth.
-On the one hand, YKM organizations is to be a flexible and dynamic organization that will evolve with the changing needs of time, and on the other, necessary policies and procedures of its activities are introduced in the OM to ensure dynamism, creativity, transparency and accountability within the organization.
+This OM provides guidelines and procedures for activities to be carried out by the youth Knowledge Movement (YKM) organisations in implementing knowledge-oriented activities for the youth.
+On the one hand, the YKM organisation is to be a flexible and dynamic organisation that will evolve with the changing needs of the time, and on the other, necessary policies and procedures of its activities are introduced in the OM to ensure dynamism, creativity, transparency and accountability within the organisation.
 Thus, the OM will not be confined to rigid rules and regulations and this Manual will be revised.
-With this end in view, Youth Knowledge Movement (YKM) organizations will organize annual or periodic workshops, discussion meetings, formally and informally, in collaboration with relevant stakeholders to revisit the on-going management and implementation practices and mechanism.
-As YKM organizations will work with a large number of universities to implement various demand driven activities and sub-projects, this Manual cannot forecast all cases.
+With this end in view, Youth Knowledge Movement (YKM) organisations will organise annual or periodic workshops, discussion meetings, formally and informally, in collaboration with relevant stakeholders to revisit the ongoing management and implementation practices and mechanism.
+As YKM organisations will work with a large number of universities to implement various demand-driven activities and sub-projects, this Manual cannot forecast all cases.
 Exceptions to the rules stated in this Manual may be given case by case, based on the following conditions:

 - A written demand is to be established stating in what proposed activity and sub-project overpass the rule and why the activity and sub-project has to be included in YKM operations

 External recruitment will take place when someone cannot be recruited on an internal basis due to lacking specific qualifications.

 Group Discussion and Gossiping

 - Internal Recruitment:

 Internal recruitment requires some specific qualities which will be denoted later.
 It will operate through 5 different efforts.